API reference

 • exit_stack (AsyncExitStack) – an asynchronous exit stack which will be processed when the scheduler is shut down

-• event_broker (EventBroker) – the event broker shared between the scheduler, worker (if any) and this data store
+• event_broker (EventBroker) – the event broker shared between the scheduler, scheduler (if any) and this data store

 None